 - The Stanford Experience

 Sample the Stanford experience and prepare for highly competitive U.S. colleges.
-Live in Stanford housing on campus, visit sites at Stanford, and interact with Stanford faculty and staff mentors.
+Live in a Stanford on-campus dormitory, eat in Stanford dining halls, visit sites at Stanford, and interact with Stanford faculty and staff mentors.

 CNR-X 2017 Faculty